 to the country's economy and, in the fiscal year ended March 31,

 accounted for nearly 17 percent of total loans and one third of total retail

 India's GDP growth slowed to 6.6 per cent in the October-December quarter of 2018-19, the lowest rate in five quarters, primarily due to the stress among NBFCs.

-A direct correlation could be seen as many In an interview to PTI, corporate affairs secretary Injeti Srinivas said, "There is an imminent crisis in the NBFC sector.
+In an interview to PTI, corporate affairs secretary Injeti Srinivas said, "There is an imminent crisis in the NBFC sector.
 There is a credit squeeze, over-leveraging, excessive concentration, massive mismatch between assets and liabilities, coupled with some misadventures by some very large entities, which is a perfect recipe for disaster."